-Output 7.6.2 Design Replication
+Output 8.6.2 Design Replication

-The first replicate comprises observations 1 to 8, the second replicate comprises observations 9 to 16, and the third replicate comprises observations 17 to 24.
+The first replicate contains observations 1 to 8, the second replicate contains observations 9 to 16, and the third replicate contains observations 17 to 24.

 Now, instead of replicating the entire design, suppose the engineer decides to replicate each run in the design three times.
-The following statements construct a $2{IV}^{4-1}$ design in 24 runs with point replication:
+The following statements construct a 2{IV}^{4-1} design in 24 runs with point replication: